codesport/monte-carlo/README.md

 # Monte Carlo Simulations in Financial Risk Management

- **Monte Carlo simulations** allow us to model uncertainty, stress‑test financial portfolios, and make informed risk decisions.
+This tutorial explains Monte Carlo methods through the lens of **DeFi liquidation risk** with equations, Python code, and **charts** for intuition.

-This tutorial explains Monte Carlo methods through the lens of **DeFi liquidation risk** and **equity option pricing**, with equations, Python code, and **charts** for intuition.
+Monte Carlo simulations allow us to model uncertainty, stress‑test financial portfolios, and make informed risk decisions.

 We’ll use **Ethereum (ETH)** as the consistent underlying asset